OZI-Project/docs/api/standards.rst

 #.
 A place to document major and minor changes to the OZI standard.

 This is a work in progress as a part of Alpha development.
-The current milestone version is 0.1.0, meaning that for OZI to release version 0.1.0 the maintainers need to satisfy the OZI standard.

 .. index::